 Trying to understand how people work.
 I try to engage in both theory and practice, which means I'm always cycling between writing to understand a topic, then finding ways to test those ideas in the "real world."

-Previously, I focused on open source software, both as an independent researcher and working at GitHub to improve the developer experience.
-I published a book about open source developers, Working in Public: The Making and Maintenance of Open Source Software (Stripe Press).
+I spent many years exploring the funding, governance, and social dynamics of open source software, with support from the Ford Foundation and Protocol Labs.
+I put those ideas into practice at GitHub, where I worked to improve the developer experience.
+I also published a book about open source developers, Working in Public: The Making and Maintenance of Open Source Software (Stripe Press).

 If you're curious about this website's meta-ethos, check out this Q&A.

 (Note: I recently changed my last name; you can also find my work under Nadia Eghbal.)